HSF/hsf.github.io/organization/_posts/2023/2023-05-25-coordination.md

   - Anyone from this meeting wants to come and help as demonstrator for hands-on exercises?
 We have good curry :)
     - we will send the call to the appropriate mailing list
   - Announcement imminent, lots of bureaucracy needed for the fee payment (to pay for coffee breaks and said curry)
-    - Full scholarships by Swift-HEP (including accommodation) for UK students who can't otherwise afford this
+    - Full scholarships by SWIFT-HEP (including accommodation) for UK students who can't otherwise afford this

 ### Software Tools and Packaging